 - Temporary disability benefits if you miss time from work while recovering from your injury or earn less income than you did before your injury.
 Temporary disability benefits pay you two-thirds of your average weekly wages or two-thirds of the difference between your current and pre-injury earnings, subject to minimum and maximum limits.

-- Permanent partial disability benefits, which pay two-thirds of your pre-injury average weekly wage for a certain number of weeks, depending on the type and severity of your disability.
+- Permanent partial disability benefits pay two-thirds of your pre-injury average weekly wage for a certain number of weeks, depending on the type and severity of your disability.

-- Permanent total disability benefits, which can continue your temporary total disability benefits for as long as you remain totally disabled from working.
+- Permanent total disability benefits can continue your temporary total disability benefits for as long as you remain disabled from working.

-- Vocational rehabilitation, which can retrain you for another job within your physical and educational abilities, if you cannot return to your old job or earn less than 75 percent of your pre-injury wages.
+- Vocational rehabilitation can retrain you for another job within your physical and educational abilities if you cannot return to your old position or earn less than 75 percent of your pre-injury wages.

-- Death benefits, which includes payments to the surviving family of a worker killed by a work injury, including payment of up to $10,000 for funeral and burial expenses and payments equal to temporary total disability benefits.
+- Death benefits include payments to the surviving family of a worker killed by a work injury, including payment of up to $10,000 for funeral and burial expenses and fees equal to temporary total disability benefits.

-Tips for Protecting Your Rights After a Durham Workplace Injury
+Tips for Protecting Your Legal Rights After a Workplace Injury in Durham, North Carolina

 After you have been involved in a workplace accident, you should take the following steps to help protect your rights to workers’ comp benefits:

-- Notify your supervisor or employer of your injury as soon as possible, providing written notice no later than 30 days after your injury.
+- Notify your supervisor or employer of your injury as soon as possible, providing written notice by 30 days after your injury.

 - If possible, take photos or video of the scene of the accident, including details such as what caused the accident and your injuries, any safety equipment, or lighting and weather conditions (if relevant).